prometheus/jmx_exporter/README.md

 ```
 Name     | Description
 ---------|------------
-startDelaySecs | start delay before serving requests.
+startDelaySeconds | start delay before serving requests.
 Any requests within the delay period will result in an empty metrics set.
 hostPort | The host and port to connect to via remote JMX.
 If neither this nor jmxUrl is specified, will talk to the local JVM.
 jmxUrl   | A full JMX URL to connect to.
 Should not be specified if hostPort is.
 ssl      | Whether JMX connection should be done over SSL.
 To configure certificates you have to set following system properties:<br/>`-Djavax.net.ssl.keyStore=/home/user/.keystore`<br/>`-Djavax.net.ssl.keyStorePassword=changeit`<br/>`-Djavax.net.ssl.trustStore=/home/user/.truststore`<br/>`-Djavax.net.ssl.trustStorePassword=changeit`